NextGenTel/akka-tools/README.md

 Changelog
 ----------------------------

+Version 1.0.8 - Not released yet

+* Upgraded to akka 2.4.4 - including changes need to work with new Java PersistentQuery-api

 Version 1.0.7 - 2016-05-13

 * Added new config-file param 'jdbcJournalRuntimeDataFactory' which can be used when using multiple journals with different configuration at the same time.